 Accordingly, the Guarantor and the Beneficiary hereby agree as follows:

 Introduction.
-Subject to the terms and conditions contained herein, Guarantor guarantees to the Beneficiary, its successors, endorsees and assigns, the prompt payment when due of all payment obligations of Debtor to the Beneficiary arising under the Agreements, whether such obligations and liabilities are secured or unsecured, absolute or contingent, or joint or several (the “Obligations”).
+Subject to the terms and conditions contained herein, Guarantor irrevocably and unconditionally guarantees to the Beneficiary, its successors, endorsees and assigns, the prompt payment when due of all payment obligations of Debtor to the Beneficiary arising under the Agreements, whether such obligations and liabilities are secured or unsecured, absolute or contingent, or joint or several (the “Obligations”).
 Such Guaranty shall extend to any and all Obligations to Beneficiary, regardless of whether such Obligations are in the form of notes, bills, open accounts or any other instrument or method used for the payment of money which is executed and/or endorsed and delivered by the Debtor to a Beneficiary.
 The Obligations are deemed to include, without limitation, interest and any other charges due and payable, such as late fees, service charges, cover costs or liquidated damages (but only if, and to the extent, provided for in any one or more of the Agreements) for the lesser of any outstanding Obligations or a maximum limit of five hundred thousand dollars ($500,000.00).
 This Guaranty shall constitute a guarantee of payment and not of collection.

 Authority.
 Guarantor represents and warrants to Beneficiary that (i) it is duly organized, validly existing and in good standing under the laws of the state of its organization; (ii) it has all requisite power and authority to execute and deliver and perform its obligations hereunder; (iii) the execution, delivery and performance of this Guaranty by Guarantor are within its powers, have been duly authorized by all necessary actions and do not contravene its governing organization documents or by-laws or any law or material contractual restriction binding on or affecting Guarantor; and (iv) this Guaranty constitutes a legally valid and binding agreement of Guarantor, subject only to insolvency, bankruptcy, moratorium, reorganization, fraudulent conveyance or similar laws affecting creditors’ rights generally and by general principles of equity.